anoma/arm-openvm/README.md

 # Anoma OpenVM Resource Machine (Prototype)

-A shielded resource machine implementation built on the beta tag of [OpenVM](https://github.com/openvm-org/openvm) zkVM.
+A shielded resource machine implementation built on the [OpenVM](https://github.com/openvm-org/openvm) zkVM.

 **WARNING** This repo is a work-in-progress.